Eric-Dally/Creating-Tables-with-SQL-for-Pewlett-and-Hackard-Analysis/README.md

 <img width="594" alt="Eligable Mentors from 1960-1965" src="https://user-images.githubusercontent.com/82424250/121818921-ddc3a000-cc4f-11eb-8f0a-e8b02aa967f2.png">

 As you can see, including employees from 1960 through 1965 provides enough eligable mentors for new roles.
-In this case the new role to mentor ration is closer to 1:1 rather than 1:9.
+In this case the new role to mentor ration is closer to 1 to 1 rather than 1 to 9.

-The summary addresses the two questions and contains two additional queries or tables that may provide more insight.
-(5 pt)